madhavkarri/-CarND-AdvancedLaneFinding/MadhavKarri_CarNDP2_Writeup.md

 * Measure radius of curvature for the lane and offset of center of vehicle from center of lane (function: measure_curvature_real)
 * As a last step map/draw the detected lane on to the original undistorted frame/image (function: map_lane_udi)

-The above set of steps were repeated on the following set of images
+The above set of steps were implemented on the following set of test images
 * Test1.jpg
 * Test2.jpg
 * Test3.jpg